OFFIS-DAI/mango/docs/source/index.rst

 Features
 =================================
 - Container mechanism to speedup local message exchange
-- Message definition based on the FIPA ACL standard
+- Support for using FIPA message based on the FIPA ACL standard
 - Structuring complex agents with loose coupling and agent roles
 - Built-in codecs: `JSON <https://www.json.org>`_ and `protobuf <https://developers.google.com/protocol-buffers>`_
 - Supports communication between agents directly via TCP or via an external MQTT broker in the middle